Newmarket Royals: History

+The Royals played home games at the Newmarket Recreational Complex.
+It was built in 1985, with a capacity of 3,700 seats.
+The Royals redesigned their logo when the franchise shifted to Newmarket, while keeping the royal blue, white and red colour scheme.
+The new logo was a horizontal hockey stick above the team's name.
-The first year for the Newmarket Royals was moderately successful, finishing 5th in the Leyden Division with a winning record.
-In the playoffs that year the Royals faced the Sudbury Wolves in a very heated 7 game series, won by the Wolves.

-For every goal the Royals scored at home in the series that year (11 in total), a stuffed wolf was hung in the rafters.
-This was a move mocking the Sudbury Wolves stuffed wolf that howls at opposing bench whenever the home team Wolves score.
+In their first season, the Royals finished fifth place in the Leyden Division with a winning record.
+In the playoffs, the Royals faced the Sudbury Wolves in a seven game series, won by the Wolves.
+For every goal the Royals scored at home in the series, a plush wolf with a noose around its neck was dropped from the rafters.
+This was a move mocking the Sudbury's stuffed wolf that howls at opposing bench whenever the home team Wolves score.

-The second Royals season is best forgotten.
-The Newmarket Royals were the only team in OHL and CHL history to go winless in away games for an entire season.
-The Royals finished last in the OHL, 18 points behind the next closest team.
+The second Royals season was less successful.
+The Royals were the only team in OHL and CHL history to go winless in away games for an entire season.
+The Royals finished last overall in the OHL, 18 points behind the next closest team.

-At the start of the 1993–94 season, the team was bought by the Ciccarelli brothers and a year later moved to Sarnia, Ontario to begin play as the Sarnia Sting.
+At the start of the 1993–94 season, the team was bought by Dino Ciccarelli and his brothers.
+After two seasons in Newmarket, the team had lost approximately CDN$700,000, rarely having more than 1,000 spectators per home game.
+In March 1994, the Ciccarelli brothers moved the team to Sarnia, to become the Sarnia Sting for the 1994–95 season.

 Coaches

-Both of the coaches of the Newmarket Royals, Shawn Mackenzie and Don Boyd, were former goalies.
+Both of the coaches of the Newmarket Royals, were former goaltenders.
+Shawn Mackenzie played in the OHL and briefly for the New Jersey Devils in 1983.
+He was an assistant coach for the Belleville Bulls prior to coaching the Royals for the 1992–93 season.
 Don Boyd previously coached the London Knights and the Sault Ste.
-Marie Greyhounds.

-Shawn Mackenzie, a native of Bedford, Nova Scotia played in the OHL for the Windsor Spitfires and Oshawa Generals, and briefly for the New Jersey Devils in 1983.
-He later coached the Halifax Mooseheads in the QMJHL.
+Marie Greyhounds, before coaching the Royals in the 1993–94 season.